nycmeshnet/nycmeshfeed/README.md

 # nycmeshfeed

-This repo is currently not being used for the newest builds.
-We are however keeping the directions here for the time being
+This repo is currently used to force the updated version of tinc-1.1pre15 into the image.
+We are also keeping the directions here for the time being

 ## Getting started